fmthoker/SEVERE-BENCHMARK/ssl_benchmark/README.md

 * For SeLaVi, MoCo, VideoMoCO, Pretext-Contrast, CtP, TCLR and GDT we use the Kinetics-400 pretrained R(2+1D)-18 weights provided by the Authors.
 * For RSPNet and AVID-CMA the author provided R(2+1D)-18 weights differ from the R(2+1D)-18 architecture defined in [A Closer Look at Spatiotemporal Convolutions for Action Recognition](https://arxiv.org/abs/1711.11248).
 Thus we use the  official implementation of the RSPNet and AVID-CMA and to pretrain  with the common R(2+1D)-18 backbone on Kinetics-400 dataset.

-* For Supervised, We use Kinetics-400 pretrained R(2+1D)-18 [weights](https://download.pytorch.org/models/r2plus1d_18-91a641e6.pth) from the pytorch library.
+* For Supervised, We use the Kinetics-400 pretrained R(2+1D)-18 [weights](https://download.pytorch.org/models/r2plus1d_18-91a641e6.pth) from the pytorch library.

 * To download all the pretrained models the we evaluate follow the link  [here](https://surfdrive.surf.nl/files/index.php/s/Zw9tbuOYAInzVQC).
 ```bash